YinHK-gameDev/unity-learn/tags & layers/README.md

 You can use the `GameObject.FindWithTag()` function to look for any GameObject that contains a tag you specify.

+### Create or assign a tag to game object
+The Inspector displays the Tag and Layer dropdown menus below the name of a GameObject.
+To create a new tag, select Add Tag….
+This opens the Tag and Layer Manager in the Inspector

+- A GameObject can only have one tag assigned to it.
+- Unity includes some built-in tags which don’t appear in the Tag Manager:
+  - Untagged
+  - Respawn
+  - Finish
+  - EditorOnly
+  - MainCamera
+  - Player
+  - GameController

 ### ref
 https://docs.unity3d.com/Manual/Layers.html